Ohio Energy Choice: Compare Rates & Switch Suppliers 2026 - article hero image

 How Ohio Electricity Deregulation Works

 Your Ohio electric bill has two parts.
-You can only shop for one of them.
+You can only shop for one.

-The second part is supply.
-This is the actual electricity generation.
-You can stick with your utility's Standard Service Offer rate, or you can choose a CRES (Competitive Retail Electric Service) provider.
+Supply is the actual electricity.
+This is where competition happens.
+Stick with your utility's Standard Service Offer rate, or pick a CRES (Competitive Retail Electric Service) provider who charges less.

 Nothing physical changes when you switch.
 Same wires.
 Same meter.
-Same crew fixing outages at 2am.
-The only difference shows up on your bill: a new company name and (hopefully) a lower rate per kilowatt-hour.
+Same crew.
+The only difference shows up on your bill: a different company name and a lower rate per kilowatt-hour.

 PUCO's Role in Consumer Protection

-PUCO is the state agency that keeps electricity suppliers honest.
-They're the reason you can shop with confidence.
+PUCO keeps electricity suppliers honest.
+That's why you can shop without worrying.

-Every company selling electricity in Ohio needs PUCO certification first.[2]
-That means background checks, financial reviews, and ongoing compliance monitoring.
-PUCO also runs the Apples to Apples comparison website and handles consumer complaints.
-They've revoked licenses from bad actors before and they'll do it again.
+Every company selling electricity in Ohio needs PUCO certification.[2]
+Background checks.
+Financial reviews.
+Ongoing compliance monitoring.
+PUCO runs the Apples to Apples comparison website and investigates complaints.
+They've revoked licenses from bad actors.
+They'll do it again.

 PUCO